-Working in both monumental and small dimensions, since the 1970s sculptor Gino Miles is inspired primarily by 20th Century European masters such as Moore, Brancusi, Archipenko, and Marini.
+Working in both monumental and small dimensions, since the 1970s, sculptor Gino Miles has been inspired primarily by 20th Century European masters such as Moore, Brancusi, Archipenko, and Marini.
 Gino Miles distills his love of the classical figure and objects found in nature, working with a sparse and contemporary language that embodies tranquility.
-Stripped of an overt narrative, Gino Miles’ abstract forms achieve a poetic harmony of man and nature, with subtle references to both the human form and ancient cultures.
+Gino Miles’ abstract forms achieve a poetic harmony of man and nature, with subtle references to both the human form and ancient cultures.

 Currently working primarily in fabricated stainless steel and bronze, the curvilinear, often weightless appearance of my pieces creates a visual contradiction with heavy metal materials, challenging the fundamentally static nature of sculpture.
 Many of my pieces are kinetic and can be turned, rotated, or even spun, allowing observers to change their viewpoint.
 Presenting such mass in motion with seemingly effortless fluidity invites a challenge to the viewer’s perception of the sculpture.

-Exploring the relationship between organic design and inorganic materials has led me to a strong conceptual balance of how things grow, bond together, and respond to their neighboring environment.
+Exploring the relationship between organic design and inorganic materials has led me to a solid conceptual balance of how things grow, bond together, and respond to their neighboring environment.
 I often choose materials, which can reflect, absorb, or blend with their surroundings.
-From blue skies to the reflection of the viewers themselves, each person’s experience will be entirely unique and the sculpture will forever respond to its current reality.
-This balance between timelessness and the ephemeral moment presents observers with an extemporaneous and poetic experience.
+From blue skies to the reflection of the viewers themselves, each person’s experience will be unique, and the sculpture will forever respond to its current reality.
+The balance between timelessness and fleeting moments presents observers with a poetic experience.